 From here, the message can be embedded across the business, such as setting the tone in blog posts or in social media campaigns.
 Brands must think what audience members should be taking away after reading the message.

-Remember, original stories are unique to that particular brand and, again, are key to distinguishing themselves in the often overcrowded marketplace.
+Remember, original stories are unique to that particular brand and, again, are key to distinguishing themselves in the often overcrowded marketplace, another suggestion is to give your customers goodies, a great example of that is all people love custom hard enamel pins and is free advertisement for your business.

 At the end of the day, it’s just about being human.
 After all, people respond best to other people’s’ feelings and experiences.